Are Algae Stains and Moss Groupings Taking Over Your Roof?

 How To Optimize Longevity of Asphalt Shingle Roofs

 Additionally to getting a general cleaning, there are other ways to minimize problems that affect your asphalt shingle roofs efficiently.
 If you have any tree branches overhanging above your roof that are either blocking sunlight or making direct contact, trim them down.
 We are not suggesting that you cut down that gorgeous tree that completes your yard.
-Just simply trim the branches to avoid further damage.
+Just simply trim the branches to avoid further damage and having to call your roof contractor.
 The more exposure to sunlight your roof has the less likely algae and moss will form and destroy your roofing system.

 Is Cleaning Asphalt Shingle Roof a DIY Project?